Accident At Work Compensation Examples

 Can I Use A No Win No Fee Agreement For An Accident At Work Claim?

 You may wish to hire a solicitor to represent your claim.
 If so, we could help.
-Our solicitors offer their services under No Win No Fee terms including a Conditional Fee Agreement.
+Our solicitors work on a strictly No Win No Fee basis with a Conditional Fee Agreement.
 As such, you will not be required to pay for the services your solicitor provides you if your claim does not succeed.

 If your claim does succeed, you will be expected to pay a success fee from your compensation.
-Your solicitor will deduct this as a legally capped percentage.
+Your solicitor will take legally capped percentage of the compensation as their fee.

 For more information on whether you could be eligible to have one of our accident at work solicitors represent you under these terms, please get in touch using the details below.